adapper/Evo_RecGenes_MS/Manuscript/DapperPayseur_2018.md

 ### Data Acquisition & Processing

 We selected a focal panel of 32 recombination genes (See Table1).
-The genes included in this panel were selected to: (1) cover each major step in the recombination pathway as evenly as possible, (2) choose genes that we know are have integral functions in each step, and (3) include genes that have been associated with variation in recombination rate within mammalian populations.
-Reference sequences were downloaded for each gene from both NCBI and Ensembl (Release-89) [citations].
+The panel was constructed to: (1) cover each major step in the recombination pathway as evenly as possible, (2) contain genes that have integral functions in each step, and (3) include genes that have been associated with inter-individual differences in recombination rate within mammalian populations.
+Reference sequences were downloaded for each gene from both NCBI and Ensembl (Release-89)[@Wheeler2016; @Zerbino2017].

-Alternative splicing is widespread and presents a challenge for molecular evolution studies [citations].
-We used available testes expression datasets to select the transcript expressed in tissues of interest and to validate the computationally imputated annotations for each gene in each species.
-We downloaded the raw testes expression data for each mammalian species from NCBI GEO (Table S1) [citations].
-We converted the SRA files into FASTQ files using SRAtoolkit [citation].
-The reads were mapped to an indexed reference genome (Table S2,3) [Bowtie2, citation] using tophat [citation].
-The resulting bam files were sorted using Samtools and visualized using IGV 2.4.10 [citations].
-This allowed us to: (1) identify the transcript that is expressed in the testes tissue, (2) check the reference transcript for errors, (3) revise the reference transcript based upon the transcript data.
+Alternative splicing is widespread and presents a challenge for molecular evolution studies [@Pan2008; @Barbosa2012].
+To focus our analyses on coding sequences that are transcribed during meiosis and to validate the computational annotations for each gene in each species, we used available testes expression datasets.
+We downloaded raw testes expression data for each mammalian species from NCBI Gene Expression Omnibus (GEO) (Table S1)[@Barrett2012].
+We converted the SRA files into FASTQ files using SRAtoolkit [@Leinonen2010].
+The reads were mapped to an indexed reference genome (Table S2,3) (Bowtie2, [@Langmead2012]) using TopHat [@Trapnell2009].
+The resulting bam files were sorted using Samtools [@Li2009] and visualized using IGV 2.4.10 [@Thorvaldsdottir2013].
+This allowed us to: (1) identify the transcript expressed in testes, (2) check the reference transcript for errors, and (3) revise the reference transcript based upon the transcript data.

-We compared expression data to annotations from both the Ensembl & NCBI [citations].
-When both transcripts were identical, we selected he NCBI transcript was the default.
-Ensembl transcript was used instead when: (1) the NCBI reference sequences was not available for a given gene in a given species, (2) when none of the NCBI matched the expression data, or (3) when there were sequence differences between the two transcripts and the Ensembl transcript was more parsimonious.
-The use of testes expression data sets was a key data processing step and the inclusion of species in this study was primarily determined by the availability of testes expression data.
+We compared expression data to annotations from both Ensembl and NCBI [@Wheeler2016; @Zerbino2017].
+When both transcripts were identical, we selected the NCBI transcript.
+The Ensembl transcript was used instead when: (1) the NCBI reference sequences was not available for a given gene in a given species, (2) when none of the NCBI transcripts matched the expression data, or (3) when there were sequence differences between the two transcripts and the Ensembl transcript was more parsimonious - i.e. had the fewest differences when compared to the rest of sequences in the alignment.  **The use of testes expression data was a key data processing step and the inclusion of species in this study was primarily determined by the availability of testes expression data.**

 ###  Phylogenetic Comparative Approach in Mammals

-For each genes we conducted a phylogenetic analysis by maximum liklihood (PAML 4.8) to measure the rate of evolution across the mammalian phylogeny and to detect molecular signatures indicative of positive selection [citations].
-This approach requires a sequences alignment for each gene and a phylogenetic tree.
-For each gene, sequences were aligned using Translator X, a codon-based alignment tool powered by MUSCLE v3.8.31 (citations).
-Each alignment was examined by hand and, as necessary, edited.
-We selected a species tree for our analyses, based upon our current understanding of the phylogenetic relationship of the mammals included in our study (Figure1) [citations].
+For each gene, we used phylogenetic analysis by maximum likelihood (PAML 4.8) to measure the rate of evolution across the mammalian phylogeny and to search for molecular signatures indicative of positive selection (Table 2) [@Yang1997; @Yang2007].
+This approach requires a sequence alignment and a phylogenetic tree.
+For each gene, sequences were aligned using Translator X, a codon-based alignment tool, powered by MUSCLE v3.8.31 [@Edgar2004; @Abascal2010].
+Each alignment was examined by hand and edited as necessary.
+We used a species tree that reflects current understanding of the phylogenetic relationships of the species included in our study (Figure 1)[@Prasad2008; @Perelman2011; @Fan2013; @Chen2017].

-Due to the ambiguity in the relationship between Laurasithians and the placement of Tree Shrews, we also inferred the gene trees using MrBayes [citations].
-This also allowed us to control for effects of incomplete lineage sorting (ILS) [citations].
-The results using the gene trees did not differ in any significant manner and can be found in the supplemental info (Table S4).
+Due to the ambiguity in the relationship between Laurasithians and the placement of tree shrews, we also inferred gene trees using MrBayes [@Ronquist2012; @Fan2013; @Chen2017].
+This approach also allowed us to control for effects of incomplete lineage sorting (ILS) [@Pamilo1988; @Rosenberg2002; @Scornavacca2017].
+Using gene trees and using the consensus species tree produced highly similar results (Table S4).

 For the majority of genes, transcripts from all 16 species were used (19 genes).
 However, for a number of genes, the chimpanzee and bonobo sequences were identical, in which case only the chimpanzee sequence was included in the analyses (11 genes).
 In one case, the chimpanzee, bonobo and human sequences were all identical, in which case only the human sequence was included in the analyses.
-In only a small number of instances, a suitable reference sequences could not be identified for a given species.
+In only a small number of instances, a suitable reference sequence could not be identified for a given species.

-We estimated rates of synonymous and nonsynonymous substitutions per site using the CODEML program in PAML4.8 (citations).
-This program takes into account multiple substitutions per site, different rates of transitions and transversions, and effects of codon usage (citations).
-Rates of subsitutions were computed for 6 different models: 0,1,2,7,8,8a (Table 2).
-The fit of each model was compared using a liklihood ratio test and the rates of substitutions are reported for the model of best fit for each gene.
+We estimated rates of synonymous and non-synonymous substitutions per site using the CODEML program in PAML4.8 [@Yang2007].
+This program considers multiple substitutions per site, different rates of transitions and transversions, and effects of codon usage [@Yang2007].
+Rates of substitution were computed for 6 different models of molecular evolution (Table 2).
+The fit of each model was compared using a likelihood ratio test.
+Reported substitution rates assume the best-fit model for each gene.

-[TURN INTO TABLE]
-(1) Comparison 1:  Model 0 - one dN/dS ratio for all sites (<1); Model 1 - two dN/dS ratios (<1, =1); Model 2 - three dN/dS ratios (<1, =1, >1).
-(2) Comparison 2: Model 7 - beta distribution of 10 dN/dS values, all between 0 & 1; Model 8 - beta distribution of 10 dN/dS values, all between 0 & 1, plus 11th category > 1.
-(3) Comparison 3: Model 8 -  beta distribution of 10 dN/dS values, all between 0 & 1, plus 11th category > 1; Model 8a - beta distribution of 5 dN/dS values, all between 0 & 1, plus 6th category =1.
+### Identifying Signatures of Selection

+To test for positive selection, we compared the fit of models including a class of sites with omega greater than 1 to the fit of models in which all classes of sites have omega values equal to, or less than, 1.  **Specifically, we focused on three comparisons: M1 vs. M2, M7 vs. M8, M8 vs. M8a.**

+### Multinucleotide Mutations

+Multi-nucleotide mutations (MNMs) occur when two mutations happen simultaneously in close proximity [@Schrider2011, @Besenbacher2016].
+MNMs violate the PAML assumption that the probability of two simultaneous mutations in the same codon is 0 [@Yang2007; @Venkat2018].
+Recent work has shown that MNMs can falsely detect positive selection when using branch-site tests in PAML [@Venkat2018].
+Although we did not use branch-site tests, it is possible that MNMs contributed to some of the signatures of positive selection we observed.
+We could not directly identify MNMs in our dataset.
+Instead, we identified codons with multiple differences (CMDs) that likely arose on a single branch of the phylogeny.
+We used PAML to reconstruct the ancestral sequence at each node in the phylogeny [@Yang2007].
+For the reconstruction, Model 8 was chosen because we specifically re-analyzed genes that showed evidence for positive selection when comparing Model 7 with Model 8.
+From the ancestrally reconstructed sequences, we identified any codons in which PAML inferred more than 1 substitution on a single branch.
+All identified CMDs were removed from the sequences in which they occurred.
+For example, if a CMD was identified in an external branch, that codon was replaced with ‘---’ only in the sequence of that species.
+If a CMD was inferred on an internal branch, the codon was replaced with ‘---’ in all species descended from that internal branch.
+For each gene that showed evidence of positive selection using the unedited sequences, we also conducted PAML analyses using sequences from which all CMDs were removed.

 ###  Polymorphism & Divergence in the Primate Lineage

+To further examine evidence for selection on recombination genes, we compared divergence between humans and macaque to polymorphism within humans.

 Human polymorphism data was downloaded from ExAC database.